darktable-org/dtdocs/content/preferences-settings/lighttable.md

 : If there is a text file next to an image in the filesystem it can be shown as an overlay over zoomed images on the lighttable.
 The text file must have the same base name as the image file with file extension `.txt`.
 The text file either has to be present at import time or the crawler has to be enabled – see [`preferences` -> `storage` -> `look for updated xmp files on startup`](./storage.md) (default off).

 expand a single lighttable module at a time
 : Controls how lighttable modules are expanded.
 If this option is enabled, expanding a module by clicking collapses any other currently expanded panel.
-If you want to expand a panel without collapsing the others you do so with `Shift+click`.
+If you want to expand a panel without collapsing the others you can do so with `Shift+click`.
 Disabling this option inverts the meaning of `click` and `Shift+click` (default off).

 scroll to lighttable modules when expanded/collapsed
 : With this option enabled the lighttable side panels will scroll a module to the top of the panel when it is expanded or collapsed (default off).